CodecoolGlobal/tech-interview-workbook-csipke19/docs/module_web_with_python.md

 - Make the functions user friendly
 - Plan the route the user will walk on to fulfill his goals.
 #### What is XML, XSLT, DTD?
+XML: XML (Extensible Markup Language) is a markup language similar to HTML.
+Similiar to JSON, because it was used to transmit data between computers.
+XSLT: XSLT (eXtensible Stylesheet Language Transmission) uses XML as data and can shorten down a table data fill.
+DTD: DTD (Document Type Definition) defines the tags and attributes used in an XML or HTML document.
 #### What is the difference between HTML and XML?
+HTML and XML are related to each other, where HTML displays data and describes the structure of a webpage, whereas XML stores and transfers data.

 ### Javascript